Back to Neural ODEs Hub

 ResNet MLP 364,236 6.1 KB

-RK4 uses $2.6\times$ more memory than Euler.
-Each RK4 step creates four intermediate tensors ($\mathbf{k}_1$ through $\mathbf{k}_4$) that must be retained for backpropagation.
-Euler creates only one.
+RK4 uses $2.6\times$ more memory than Euler because each step creates four intermediate tensors ($\mathbf{k}_1$ through $\mathbf{k}_4$) that PyTorch retains for backprop.
+Euler creates one.

 Parameter storage vs. activation memory.
-The ResNet MLP stores 364,236 parameters ($19.3\times$ more), but its forward pass peak memory is actually lower because each block is independent and gradients can be computed locally.
-The Neural ODE's unrolled solver creates a long computation graph that PyTorch must retain.
+The ResNet stores $19.3\times$ more parameters, but its peak activation memory is actually lower -- each block is independent, so gradients can be computed locally.
+The Neural ODE's unrolled solver builds a long computation graph that all stays in memory.

 Connections to Other Architectures